 Male factor infertility comes in a few different forms.
 Sperm count is the number of sperm a man has.
 Sperm motility is the number of sperm that are moving in a forward motion and sperm morphology is the shape of the sperm.
 All of which can have defects of some sort.
 Men can have retrograde ejaculation, a hormone imbalance, erectile dysfunction, or a varicocele (an enlarged vein) in their scrotum.
 All of those things could play a factor in a man’s fertility.
 It could also just be idiopathic meaning doctors can not find a cause (that’s what we have).

 People who struggle with infertility don’t want sympathy.
 They don’t want your intrusive questions about when they will have a baby or insensitive comments.
 They want empathy, compassion and understanding.
 You really don’t know what people are struggling with.
-Chances are, you know a couple who is struggling.
+Chances are, you know a couple who is having difficulties conceiving.
+It’s a tough road to be on for both the man and the woman.
 Women aren’t the only ones who go through the emotions of infertility, our men are here too!

 We are also here for anyone who wants to share their journey, ask questions about male factor infertility, or anything to do with infertility itself.
 Or if you just need to vent that’s okay too 😉